-In keeping with its mission, the office works in collaboration with various student organizations and community groups to celebrate cultural experiences such as: Ethnic Heritage Months, Rev. Dr. Martin Luther King Jr. Day, Global Food Festival, Women's History month and much more.
+In keeping with its mission the Office, along with various departments, student and community organizations, celebrate cultural experiences such as: the Martin Luther King, Jr. Holiday activities, Global Food Festival, the Women's Diversity Conference, International Student Week, as well as various ethnic/cultural month celebrations.